kevinferg/msm-md-mc/README.md

 ## Examples

 ### MD Simulation
-This snippet demonstrates how to create an NVT simulation.
+This snippet demonstrates how to create an MD simulation in the NVT ensemble.
 To measure properties, it is recommended to let the system equilibrate in NVT, then turn off the thermostat to run in NVE, and log system properties there, as seen in this example.
 ```
 MDSystem sys;                            // Create system
 sys_init(&sys);                          // Initialize system with default Lennard-Jones potential